(Master Sheo Pershad ji (Masterji) – Rai Bahadur Lala. Sheo Pershadji))

 (v) The state of affairs of formal education was extremely poor at that time in Delhi.
 Urdu was the main spoken and government, judicial & business language (records, documents, agreements, court proceedings were in Urdu) in Delhi and only hand full of people had taken formal education and knew English.
 For Education beyond 10th Standard the Student had to go to Lahore.

-In the year 1858 Master ji became the English Government Servant and was transferred by the English Government from Lahore to Delhi.
+In the year 1851 Master ji became the English Government Servant and in the year 1858 was transferred by the English Government from Lahore to Delhi.

-Masterji was requested by the then English District Magistrate of Delhi to teach his children English & English based other subjects at Red fort (Lal Quila).
+Masterji was requested by the then English Governor General’s Family, English District Magistrate & Other English Elite of Delhi to teach their children English & English based other subjects at Red fort (Lal Quila).

-Masterji became the favourite of the Elite of Delhi both English & Indians, was approached by Government Officials, Bankers & Trading Community for communication, advise, legal matter, government policy making, drafting of agreements and other correspondence with the English on Trade & Commerce, Revenue, Legal & Other matters.
+Masterji became the favourate of the Elite of Delhi both English & Indians, was approached by Government Officials, Bankers & Trading Community for communication, advise, legal matters, Interpretation/Translation of the new English Laws, Rules & Regulations, Government policy making, drafting of agreements and other correspondence with the English on Trade & Commerce, Revenue, Legal & Other matters.

-Masterji with special permission from the English Government continued with his Cotton Cloth Trading & Importing Business under the firm name of “Sheo Pershad & Sons” became a business partner of Rai Chunna mal ji (the Biggest Banker of those times) with two shops on rent provided by Chunna mal ji (one under there residential building & the other near Fatehpuri Masjid, Chandni Chowk, Delhi) with roaring business of importing Makhmal Jeans Cloth from Manchester, England with the import licenses from the English and with major investments in upcoming infrastructure & utility companies.
+Masterji with special permission from the English Government continued with his Cotton Cloth Trading & Importing Business under the firm name of “Sheo Pershad & Sons” became a business partner of Rai Chunnamal ji (the Biggest Banker of those times) with two shops on rent provided by Chunna mal ji (one under (Ground floor) their residential building -“Chunnamal Haveli” & the other near Fatehpuri Masjid, Chandni Chowk, Delhi) with roaring business of importing Makhmal Jeans Cloth from Manchester, England with the import licenses from the English and with major investments in upcoming infrastructure & utility companies.

 Masterji educated his eldest Son Lala.
-Bishan Sarup in civil engineering in the year 1887 from Roorkee who joined his cloth business firm in 1890s as the Managing Partner, with his rich practical experience of working as an engineer on mega project of Chenab Bridge, Shershah, Kashmir in 1889 and other Mega Construction Projects ,which shaped modern India, played an important role in the preparation of the detailed project report with respect to plant layout and later with the construction of Delhi Cloth & General Mills (“Putli Ghar”).
+Bishan Sarup in civil engineering in the year 1887 from Roorkee, Roorkee College ( Thomason, College of Civil Engineering) , who completed his Intermediate Examination (equivalent to 10th Standard) in Arts from University of Punjab, Lahore in 1884 ( as there was no such Educational Institution in Delhi for studies for Intermediate Examination – 10th Standard ) who joined his cloth business firm in 1890s as the Managing Partner, with his rich practical experience of working as an engineer on mega project of Chenab Bridge, Shershah, Kashmir in 1889 and other Mega Construction Projects ,which shaped modern India, played an important role in the preparation of the detailed project report with respect to plant layout and later with the construction of Delhi Cloth & General Mills (“Putli Ghar”).
 Lala.
 Bishan Sarup ji also supervised the construction of Pilli Kothi , Delhi (the first multi storey building constructed in Delhi in the year 1911) which in deep global recession which followed the First World War 1914-18 was sold to British Railways in 1921 at a great loss.

-1911 Masterji for this service to the Society & to the English Government was conferred the Title of Rai Bahadur Sheo (Shiv) Pershad.
+1907 Masterji for his service to the Society & to the English Government was conferred the Title of Rai Bahadur Sheo (Shiv) Pershad.

 Masterji in his biography gave emphasis to maintaining good health by regular exercise, proper diet, good character, staying away from alcohol & other intoxications, hard work as essential attributes for his growth in life and he subscribed the same for his students & family members.